Yaya-Cout/Nwagyu/src/reference/tutorial/8-frame-limiter.md

 }
 ```

-As you can see, we mesure the duration of the whole loop, then compute how much
+As you can see, we measure the duration of the whole loop, then compute how much
 to sleep.

 One important difference between C and Python is the risk of overflow.
 As said
-in the last part, a negative uint is undefined behaviour.
-In this
+in the last part, a negative uint is undefined behavior.
+In this implementation,
-implementation, we can have a negative `timeToSleep`, if the frame duration is
+we can have a negative `timeToSleep`, if the frame duration is higher than the
-higher than the target time.
-To simplify the implementation, I've chosen to rely
+target time.
+To simplify the implementation, I've chosen to rely on this
-on this overflow being higher than `target_frame_duration` and avoid sleeping in
+overflow being higher than `target_frame_duration` and avoid sleeping in this
-this case, even if it's not technically valid.
+case, even if it's not technically valid.

 ## More complex frame limiters